JWST Observations of SN 2024ggi II: NIRSpec Spectroscopy and CO Modeling at 285 and 385 Days Past the Explosion: Molecular models

-In the case with clumps, we use the numerical luminosity gradients to estimate the local temperature gradients, and add parameters related to the clumps to find the optimal parameter set.
+The optimal set of free parameters related to the molecular features is found by a fixed point iteration in a seven-dimensional parameter space using a nested iteration scheme, with the order determined by the spectral tell-tails.

+From the overtone, we find a temperature $T_1$ (defined at $v_1$), that best matches the observations because for optically thin features the inner high-density region dominates the emission.
+The overtone will also indirectly determine the total CO mass when we have a value for the slope, $n$, of the CO density distribution ($\rho\sim r^{-n}$).
+Throughout the envelope, the CO cooling is dominated by the fundamental band and drives \textbf{$\Delta T$} at the outer boundary.
+For the inner loops, properties of the clumps are used.
 We define our clumps as spheroids, where we can specify their morphology with three parameters: 1) $r/R$ is the relative size of the clumps with respect to any given radius in the envelope, 2) $f_c$ is the density enhancement factor within the clump with respect to its environment, and 3) $\epsilon$ is the flattening parameter of the spheroid (when $\epsilon =1$ it is a sphere, $< 1$ an oblate, and $ > 1$ a prolate).
 Oblate and prolate structures will have different surface-to-volume ratios and, thus, will have varying levels of absorption and emission.
-We will optimize our fits within both regions, because they can have different physical interpretations.
-We note that the overtone can be fitted by a range of clumping parameters for each time, but that the profiles of the fundamental bands can not.
+We will optimize our fits within both regions because they can have different physical interpretations.
+We note that the overtone can be fitted by a range of clumping parameters for each time, but the profiles of the fundamental bands cannot.
 Non-consistent parameters reveal themselves by failed fits of the fundamental (see below).
 MOFAT iterates all seven parameters until we converge on a set that best matches the observations\footnote{Solutions with reasonable parameters are clustered tightly.}.